 Sightseeing Mornington Peninsula – Point Nepean National Park

-Point Nepean National Park is located at the end of the Mornington Peninsula, nearly at the head of where the bay meets the ocean.
+Point Nepean National Park is located at the end of the Mornington Peninsula, near where the bay meets the ocean.
 You can visit the Quarantine Station here where the Australian colony was in its infancy, people were arriving by ship constantly from Europe and other places and being made to quarantine here.

 On arrival, you head to the visitor’s centre where you can get a map, audio guide or hire a bike.
-The audio guide talks about the Ticonderoga ship and how the Spanish Flu pandemic influenced the quarantine station.
+The audio guide discusses the Ticonderoga ship and how the Spanish Flu pandemic influenced the quarantine station.

 Explore Victoria Travel Tip: